Trismegist0sq3/a51_players_list/README.md

 ---

 ## License

-This project is released under the **MIT License**.
+This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](./LICENSE) file for details.
-Feel free to fork or modify it to add your own filters or servers.

 ---